Experiential Marketing Trends

 - Increases purchasing by existing customers: Existing customers are a captive base for any company to sustain a business.
 Also, it has been proven that retaining existing consumers is much cheaper than acquiring a new customer.
 It also may help bring lost customers back to the company’s fold.

-- Increases brand awareness: Mass media marketing generates information, attract buyers, generates interest, but experiential marketing trends help create a better understanding of the product and its features.
+- Increases brand awareness: Mass media marketing generates information, attracts buyers, and generates interest, but experiential marketing trends help create a better understanding of the product and its features.
 This, in turn, would be reflected in sales volumes.

-- Increases word-of-mouth, referral business: Those consumers who have a taste or experience of the product and are satisfied with it are more likely to recommend it to other buyers and get more business for the company.
+- Increases word-of-mouth and referral business: Those consumers who have a taste or experience of the product and are satisfied with it are more likely to recommend it to other buyers and get more business for the company.

 - Increase interaction between company and consumer: In mass-market campaigns, the communication is uni-directional, but in experiential marketing trends, most often, the communication is one-to-one or in small groups that enable a better understanding of product features and clarification of concerns and doubts by consumers.